skorejen/asm-project/README.md

 - PORTD:
    - PD0 - output from the sensor, this PIN is specific to the interrupt INT0

-In order to use interrupts, one of the pins with alternative functions had to be used, which in this case is PD0.
+In order to use interrupts, one of the pins with alternative functions has to be used, which in this case is PD0.

+The technologies and software that were used in the project:
+- AVR Assembly langugage
+- Atmel Studio 7 IDE

 # __5	Implementation__

 @ !-------- Michal Ciebien -------!

+The device was fully implemented in AVR Assembly language, as was stated in the previous section.
+The following chapter will present the intresting code snippets as well as showcase some of the crucial time calculations in larger detail.

+The AVR ATmega2560

 The purpose of the implementation section is to explain interesting code snippets.
 An idea is to explain the complete path through your system from UI to database etc.
 Remember that your implementation must be consistent with your design (Larman 2004, chap.20).
 Which standard libraries are used?
 How are design patterns implemented, etc.